Yaser003/cse15l-lab-reports/LabReport3.md

 Option 2: -r

 This option causes grep to perform a recursive search.
 That means it will search for patterns not just in the specified file(s), but in all files and directories within the specified directory (and subdirectories).

 format:

 ```
 grep -r *string*
 ```

 Example 2.1:

 ```
 grep -r Lucay
 ```

-output:
+Output:
 returns a file that contains the word Lucayans

 ```